 Here's What Giannis Antetokounmpo Tweeted Before The Bucks Play The Trail Blazers

+Here's What Giannis Antetokounmpo Tweeted Before The Bucks Played The Trail Blazers

-Giannis Antetokounmpo and the Milwaukee Bucks are taking on the Portland Trail Blazers on Saturday evening.
+Giannis Antetokounmpo and the Milwaukee Bucks beat the Portland Trail Blazers on Saturday evening.

-The Milwaukee Bucks are in Oregon to take on the Portland Trail Blazers on Saturday night, and before the game Giannis Antetokounmpo sent out a tweet.
+The Milwaukee Bucks were in Oregon to take on the Portland Trail Blazers on Saturday night, and before the game Giannis Antetokounmpo sent out a tweet.

 The tweet from Antetokounmpo can be seen embedded below from his Twitter account.

-The Bucks come into the game as the fourth seed in the Eastern Conference with a 32-21 record in the 53 games that they've played.
+The Bucks won the game 137-108, and are now the third seed in the Eastern Conference with a 33-21 record.

 After winning the NBA Title last year, they are going to be one of the contenders to win it again this season.